Remotely piloted aircraft in emergency situations

 Flying with control?

-As well as the restrictions on flying near bushfires or other emergency operations, there are safety regulations surrounding flying drones for recreation that are detailed in the Civil Aviation Safety Regulations (CASR) subparts 101.
+As well as the restrictions on flying near bushfires or other emergency operations, safety regulations apply to flying drones for recreation detailed in the Civil Aviation Safety Regulations (CASR) subparts 101.

-You can also download this safety information as a a pamphlet:
+You can also download this safety information as a pamphlet: